-Understanding General Vs. Special Warranty Deeds
+3. Understand General Vs. Special Warranty Deeds

 - The seller has the right to sell you the property as they currently own it.

 If you get a general warranty deed, no one can claim issues with your title from before you owned the property.
-The general warranty deed also lets you know that there are no liens and that the property is owned free and clear by the seller.
+The general warranty deed also lets you know there are no liens and that the property is owned free and clear by the seller.

-Considering Whether To Buy An Owner’s Title Policy
+4. Consider An Owner’s Title Policy

 One precautionary measure you might consider with an REO property is buying an owner’s title policy.
 You’re required to get a lender’s title policy, which protects the lender’s investment in the event of another ownership claim against a borrower’s home.
 But taking the extra step to get an owner’s title policy protects your investment against any pre-existing claims on the property.